ClimateNode/FPS19/README.md

 •  Map coordinates of places are typically dervied from geocoding and do not indicate the precise locations of flood impacts – do not interpret them as such.

+• Page numbers are counted from the cover page as page 1 and may differ from page numbering in the document (for example, where page numbering begins after the front matter).

 • Information extracted from images and tables (particularly images) should be viewed with caution.
 Page numbers for information extracted from lists and tables overlapping pages may not be accurate.
 Quality flags for LLM outputs are as follows:
   * **IMG**: information may have been extracted from an image
   * **TAB**: information may have been extracted from a table